conda-incubator/conda-store/docs/administration.md

 store_directory, namespace, name.
 The default will put all environments in the same namespace within the same directory.

+`CondaStore.validate_specification` callable function taking conda_store and specification as input arguments to apply for validating and modifying a given specification.
+If there are validation issues with the environment ValueError with message should be raised.

 `CondaStore.conda_command` is the `command` to use for creation of Conda environments.
 Currently `mamba` is the default which will usually result in lower peak memory usage and faster builds.